Uneven monsoon hits total area under Kharif sowing, stokes inflation worries

 Also Read: L&T Q1 profit grows to Rs 1,174 crore; revenue up 38% to Rs 29,335 cr

-As per the Kharif sowing data of the Agriculture Ministry, the area under coverage at 721.36 lakh hectares was 23.61 lakh hectares lower than the normal as of July 23, while it was over 70 lakh hectares lower than during the same period in 2020.
+As per the Kharif sowing data of the Agriculture Ministry, the area under coverage at 721.36 lakh hectares was 3.16 per cent lower than the normal as of July 23, while it was nearly 9 per cent lower than during the same period in 2020.
 The normal data is calculated by taking the average of the previous five years.

 It must be noted that India had recorded two consecutive years of above-average rainfall in 2019 and 2020.

-While the area under rice coverage was 1.6 lakh hectares below normal, it was lower by over 15 lakh hectares compared to 2020.
-Meanwhile, the area sown under pulses was lower by nearly 12 lakh hectares and 10 lakh hectares over the normal sowing and that in 2020, respectively.
+While the area under rice coverage was about 1 per cent below normal, it was lower by nearly 7 per cent compared to 2020.
+Meanwhile, the area sown under pulses was lower by 12 per cent and 10 per cent over the normal sowing and that in 2020, respectively.

 The lower area under pulses sowing can also have a direct impact on retail inflation, which eased to 6.26 per cent in June but was above the Reserve Bank's tolerance level of 2-6 per cent.
 The inflation in pulses had accelerated to double digits during the month.